mostak-shahid/store-addons-for-woocommerce/README.md

 ## Description

-Store addons for woocommerce boilerplate for WordPress You can display your every FAQ section in 3 different ways **accordion**, **collapsible**, and **block** view.
+Store Addons for WooCommerce help you increase your sales with personalized products and store.
+You can display your every FAQ section in 3 different ways **accordion**, **collapsible**, and **block** view.
 Includes shortcode options for different display configurations.

 #### FAQ KEY FEATURES